10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Last on our list of the greatest megalithic sites in Ireland is the Uragh Stone Circle.

-Despite the circle only containing 6 stones, it is the background of Lough Inchiquin, the Caha Mountains, and a cascading waterfall that make this stone circle stand out from others.
+Despite the Uragh Stone Circle only containing 6 stones, it is the background of Lough Inchiquin, the Caha Mountains, and a cascading waterfall that make this stone circle one of the best ancient attractions in Ireland.

 Uragh Stone Circle is located in County Kerry in the beautiful Beara Peninsula and takes 20 minutes by car from the popular town of Kenmare, which is a great stop while exploring the Ring of Kerry.